Make a tart tin wreath to display vintage tart tins!

 STEP 1:

 Use masking tape to tape the pipe cleaners to your tins.
-Tape is not permanent but it will hold and won’t damage most tins.
-It may leave a sticky residue but you can clean that up with Goo Gone if you ever decide you want to repurpose your tins in the future for another use.
-I also used hot glue to glue smaller, round tins to the center of my stars.
-Again not permanent but also not damaging.
+Tape is not permanent, but it will hold and won’t damage most tins.
+It may leave a sticky residue, but you can clean that up with Goo Gone if you ever decide to use them for something else later.
+I also used hot glue to glue the smaller, round tins to the center of my stars.
+Again, not permanent but also not damaging.
 Photos below…

 A more permanent option would be to use Silicone Adhesive.
-This will leave a glob of glue on each tin that cannot be removed easily, but it is a much more permanent solution.
+This may leave glue on each tin that may not be removed easily, but it is a more permanent solution.
 I used a little tape to hold the pipe cleaner in place until the glue set up.
 Allow the silicone adhesive to set up overnight before going to step 2.

 STEP 2:

-Attach tins to the grapevine wreath by pushing the ends of the fuzzy sticks through the Grapevine wreath and twisting to tie at the back of the wreath.
+Attach the tins to the grapevine wreath by pushing the ends of the fuzzy sticks through the branches and twisting to tie at the back.

 STEP 3: